 The lagoon itself is actually a huge cenote, and the depth causes the water to glisten in truly gorgeous colors.
 The water is usually pretty warm, and it’s just a short drive from Tulum, so why not stop by for a dip?

-How to get to Kaan Lum Lagoon: Laguna Kaan Lum is 5km south of Tulum, off Highway 307.
-If you are coming from Tulum with your own car, look for the sign on your left.
+Laguna Kaan Lum is 3 miles south of Tulum, off Highway 307.
+If you are driving from Tulum, look for the sign on your left.

 READ ALSO: A Guide to the Best Things to do in Tulum